simachri/discord-bot-techlearn-sapcloud/Project_Setup.md

            Dev Space and run the command again.

-     1. Install _virtualenv_ and _pipenv_ which are used to manage the dependencies of the application such as the Discord library:
+     1. Install _pipenv_ which is used to manage the dependencies of the application such as the Discord library:
         1. Open a terminal through _Terminal | New Terminal_.
         1. Run `pip install pipenv`.